 Candidates are expected to begin a four-times-per-week analysis with a Training Analyst from the Psychoanalytic Training Institute when the first year classes begin.
 The candidate will have the opportunity to choose an analyst from a list of Training Analysts of the Institute and will also be given a list of the Training Analysts willing to conduct low fee analyses.
-If the candidate has been in a longstanding analysis with a Training and Supervising Analyst from another Institute, the Institute Director and Progression Committee of the Psychoanalytic Training Institute of the CFS will consider this analyst and analysis and determine if it can be an approved training analysis.
+If the candidate has been in a longstanding analysis with a Training and Supervising Analyst from another Institute, the Institute Director and Progression Committee will consider this analyst and analysis and determine if it can be an approved training analysis.
 If this analysis is not approved, the Progression Committee will take under consideration requests to postpone beginning a new analysis for up to one semester so the candidate can have time to terminate the present analysis.

 An essential part of a candidate’s preparation to become a psychoanalyst is the analyses he/she conducts under supervision.
 To undertake control or supervised work, the candidate needs to pass a readiness for control examination (RFC).
 This examination is conducted by a committee of three members of The Institute and is usually scheduled during the second year of training.
 Candidates with substantial prior clinical experience can request an RFC earlier than their second year.
 For those needing additional clinical experience the RFC may be delayed.